Diabetes Statistics in the US

 Hypoglycemia (severe low blood sugar) accounted for 235 000 of those.

-37% of people with diabetes among US adults aged 18 and older reported a prevalence of chronic kidney disease from 2013 to 2016.
+21. Among US adults aged 18 and older, there was an estimated prevalence of chronic kidney disease at 37% for people with diabetes from 2013 to 2016.

 Diabetes by Race and Other Factors